JavaScript onload Event

 };Code language: JavaScript (javascript)

-If you maintain a legacy system, you may find that the load event handler is registered in of the body element of the HTML document, like this:
+If you maintain a legacy system, you may find that the load event handler is registered in the body element of the HTML document, like this:

 <!DOCTYPE html>